 Whether you’re self-employed or a freelancer, productivity is one of the most important metrics by which you measure business success.
-But if you’re struggling to get things done, you’re probably not alone.
+But you’re probably not alone if you’re struggling to get things done.

-Freelancing is one of the most sought after career paths in today’s workforce.
-It’s a career that allows you to set your own schedule, take advantage of flexible hours and earn a decent income without working a 9-to-5 desk job.
+Freelancing is one of the most sought-after career paths in today’s workforce.
+It’s a career that allows you to set your schedule, take advantage of flexible hours and earn a decent income without working a 9-to-5 desk job.

 However, this flexibility comes with its own set of challenges.
-Many of you may be wondering how to improve your productivity when freelancing or how you can make it work for you when you’re working as a remote freelancer.
+Many of you may wonder how to improve your productivity when freelancing or how to make it work for you when you’re working as a remote freelancer.

-This article will go over 20 tips to help you increase your productivity when freelancing.
-Read on to learn how to be more productive, effective, and work more efficiently.
+This article will cover 20 tips to help you increase your freelancing productivity.
+Read on to learn how to be more productive and effective and work more efficiently.

 If you’re not using these productivity hacks when you freelance, you’re missing out on extra cash, a happier work environment, and more time spent with the people you love.

 1 – Take Notes During Meetings

 When you take notes during a meeting, you will be able to remember more information than if you just listened to the conversation.
 For example, you can take notes on essential people, ideas, and business questions you hear being discussed.

 Even if you aren’t writing, you can use your notes to remind you of what you heard during the meeting.
 If you can take notes, you are less likely to forget what was said.

 It is easier to remember a point if you can write it down rather than listen to it and recall it later.
 A study found that people who took notes had a 35 per cent higher rate of getting their questions answered than those who didn’t take notes.